idaholab/moose/modules/doc/content/getting_started/installation/inl_hpc_install_moose.md

 by the versioner script explained in the [#versioning] section.
 Currently, the only deployed variant is `openmpi`, i.e. the development container module that should be used is `moose-dev-openmpi`.

-With this, the containerized development environment is loaded with the following:
+With this, the containerized development environment is loaded with the following command:

 !versioner! code
 module load use.moose moose-dev-openmpi/__VERSIONER_VERSION_MOOSE_DEV__